Sales Funnels For Business Coaches: Everything You Should Know

 What to do:

-- Give them one clear option.
+• Give them one clear option.
 Book a call.
 Join your program.
 Buy your course.
 Don’t confuse them with ten different choices.
-A selected few would work.
+Don’t confuse them with ten different choices.
+One clear CTA works best

 How to Create a Converting Business Coaching Funnel in 5 Easy Steps